Permafrost/Tundra/SERVICES.md

 ### tundra.directory:purge

-Deletes all files older than the given duration, based on the last modified datetime, from the given directory, and optionally from all sub- directories.
+Deletes all files that match the given criteria from the given directory, and optionally recursively from all child directories.

 #### Inputs:

-* `$directory` is the directory from which files will be deleted, specified as either a relative or absolute file path or file: [URI].
+* `$directory` is the directory from which files will be deleted, specified as either a relative or absolute file path or file [URI].
-* `$duration` is the duration of time representing the age of files to be deleted.
+* `$duration` is an optional duration of time representing the age of files to be deleted.
 For example, a duration of P1D will delete all files that were last modified 24 hours ago or earlier.
 * `$duration.pattern` is an optional pattern describing the type of duration specified by the `$duration` string.
 Defaults to an [ISO8601] XML string.
 * `$filter.inclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to include files with matching names for deletion.